vkhazin/fe-intro-courseware/javascript-intro/special-data-types.md

 # Special Data Types

-**Undefined** is a variable that was declared but not assigned a value, e.g.:
+**Undefined** is a variable declared, but not assigned a value, e.g.:

 ![](/assets/undefined.png)